EnterpriseDB/warehouse-pg-docker/README.md

 ## Interactive Training

 For detailed instructions on setting up WarehousePG from scratch, please refer to the [README](https://github.com/warehouse-pg/whpg-docker/tree/main/training) inside the `training` folder.

+## Build WarehousePG From Source

+For instructions on building WarehousePG from source code, please refer to the [README](https://github.com/warehouse-pg/whpg-docker/tree/main/build-from-src) inside the `build-from-src` folder.